≥92% of participants will know how to identify and manage a patient with a traumatic brain injury.

 1 | Symptom-limited activity | Daily activities that do not provoke symptoms | Gradual reintroduction of work/school activities |

-2 | Light aerobic exercise | Walking, stationary cycling at a slow to medium pace.
-No resistance training | Increase HR |
+2 | Light aerobic exercise | Walking and stationary cycling at a slow to medium pace.
+No resistance training. | Increase heart rate |

 3 | Sport-specific | Running or skating drills.
-No head impact activities | Add movement |
+No head impact activities. | Add movement |

-4 | Non-contact training drills | Harder training drills, eg., passing drills.
-May start progressive resistance training | Exercise, coordination and increased thinking |
+4 | Non-contact training drills | Harder training drills, e.g., passing drills.
+May start progressive resistance training | Exercise, coordination, and increased thinking |

 5 | Full contact practice | Following medical clearance, participate in normal training activities | Restore confidence and assess functional skills by coaching staff |